Liwa Fatemiyoun: Operations of Liwa Fatemiyoun

-Many of the group's commanders were veterans of previous Afghan conflicts: Sayyed Hakim, Hossein Fadaei Abdarchaya, Reza Khavari, and Seyyed Ibrahim.
-Hakim, killed in Syria in 2016, and was the last veteran of the Abouzar Brigade.
-After Tavassoli and his deputy Reza Bakhshi were killed in action in early 2015, much of Liwa Fatemiyoun's command structure was taken over by the IRGC-QF.
+Many of the group's commanders were veterans of previous Afghan conflicts, including: Sayyed Hakim, Hossein Fadaei Abdarchaya, Reza Khavari, and Seyyed Ibrahim.
+Hakim, killed in Syria in 2016, and was the last veteran of the Abuzar Brigade.
+After Ali Reza Tavassoli and his deputy Reza Bakhshi were killed in action in early 2015, much of Liwa Fatemiyoun's command structure was taken over by the IRGC's Quds Force.
 As of July 2018, at least 18 Quds Force officers have died in Syria alongside Liwa Fatemiyoun.